 5.5.7.
 Criteria.
 The promotion to Associate Professor with tenure is based on demonstrated achievement in teaching, scholarship, and service, as well as an expectation of continued success at the Institute in these three core areas.
 Military faculty who are required to proceed to a different military assignment prior to the promotion effective date are assumed to fulfill the requirement for continued service.
 With regard to teaching, candidates should have demonstrated excellence in the instruction of courses within their department, as well as successful mentorship and guidance of graduate students.
 With regard to scholarship, the candidate for Associate Professor with tenure must have demonstrated the ability to conduct independent research which is of interest to his or her specific discipline.
 This will be indicated by means of scholarly publications in refereed journals and refereed conference proceedings, funded research projects, and through the reviews of internal and external peers.
 These basic guidelines should be applied with due regard for the total record of creative achievement offered by the individual.
 With regard to effective service, the candidate for Associate Professor must have demonstrated significant service to his or her discipline through activities including, but not limited to, participation in professional activities such as the chairing of sessions at national and international meetings, reviewing papers for refereed journals and conferences, being elected to editorial boards, and various appropriate consulting activities.
 The candidate should also have begun to demonstrate contributions to the Graduate School of Engineering and Management and to his or her department.
 This will usually take the form of participation in department-level activities, committee work, faculty governance, etc.

 5.6.
 Promotion to Professor.
 The title of Professor is the highest level of academic rank and should recognize the attainment of authoritative knowledge and reputation in a recognized field of academics over a period of at least ten years of significant experience from the time the Ph.D. was obtained.
 Exceptions to this time span may occur but those are very infrequent and rare.
 The person should include in this total a minimum of six years of full-time university experience as a faculty member teaching and conducting research.
+Normally, the person should have served at least three of these years at the rank of Associate Professor.
 The individual should have attained superior stature in his or her field through teaching, research, and service.
 The criteria for promotion from Associate Professor to Professor are:

 (i) The person shall have demonstrated research achievement that is at a national level.
 The evaluation of research achievement shall consider evidence of sustained high- quality refereed publications, significant external research funding, and successful collaborative efforts with students, including theses and dissertations written under the direction of the faculty member.